absoludity/untp-graph-validation-cli/README.md

 EV battery 300Ah | <https://id.gs1.org/01/09520123456788/21/12345> | <https://test.uncefact.org/vocabulary/untp/core/0/conformityTopicCode#environment.waste> | <https://www.globalbattery.org/media/publications/gba-rulebook-v2.0-master.pdf#BatteryRecycling> | Electronic Certifier Pty Ltd.
 ```

-### Query Structure

-So that queries can be both run and developed iteratively directly, while also being able to be used as the source of data within the UNTP graph validation CLI, queries should be structured to produce both:

-1. **Human-readable output** using `log:outputString` for easy iterating and use from eyereasoner, and
-2. **RDF triples** for programmatic use by the validation tool

-as is the case for the two queries demonstrated above.

-When the query is run from within the UNTP graph validation CLI, the string output is filtered out and only the RDF triples are used.
-When the query is run via `npm run query` you may note that the `--strings` option is passed to eyereasoner which ensures only strings are returned (not triplets).

-The eyereasoner tool (and lib) has an option to only emit new data, which is why the example queries use the `result:` prefix for the predicate, so that only those new (and relevant) triples are returned by the query (this may be an anti-pattern that we want to change, since we could instead be adding inferences as new data to the existing graph to build logic over multiple queries - see TODO below.)

 ### Adding New Queries

 To add a new query: